 Brunetta, who was himself a candidate for the post of economy minister, said that during negotiations for the formation of the government Letta had "given his word" on the abolition and repayment of the tax, which would leave an 8-billion-euro hole in public accounts.

 New Economy Minister Fabrizio Saccomanni, formerly deputy governor of Italy's central bank, said he wanted to cut public spending and reduce taxes to revive an economy languishing in a recession set to be the longest since World War Two.

 He made no reference to the housing tax.
-Attention on Sunday, however was focused on the dramatic shooting outside Palazzo Chigi, the prime minister's official residence."SHOOT ME"
+Attention on Sunday, however was focused on the dramatic shooting outside Palazzo Chigi, the prime minister's official residence.